 According to the breeders at Apple Creek Doodles, the first generation is most likely to have a somewhat shaggy coat that requires grooming, although minimal, due to the coarseness of the fur.

-The second-generation cross (F1b) results from breeding a first-generation Labradoodle with a Poodle.
+The second-generation cross (F1b) results from breeding a first-generation Lab Poodle mix with a Poodle.
 This combination seems to consistently produce litters with the fleecy, low-shedding coat, thanks to the influx of Poodle genes.

 Crossing an F1b Labradoodle with a Poodle produces the F1b.b or F2b cross (future generations might then be referred to as F3b, F4b, and so on).

-It’s a commonly held belief that all Labradoodles are hypoallergenic (non-shedding) or low-shedding.

-Studies have shown that no dog is truly 100% hypoallergenic.
+It’s a commonly held belief that all Labradoodles are non-shedding or low-shedding, but studies have shown that no dog is truly 100% hypoallergenic.

-The allergen to which some people are sensitive, can be found in every home where there is a dog.
-Regardless of breed.
+The allergen to which some people are sensitive can be found in every home where there is a dog.
+This is true regardless of breed.